oglili/course-api/README.md

 # RESTful JSON APIs for a training platform.

-In this project I created a RESTful JSON APIs using Express js, which provides a way for insertion of the courses offered by the platform intothe database.
+In this project I created a RESTful JSON APIs using Express js, which provides a way for insertion of the courses offered by the platform into the database.
 Users can interact with the database by retrieving a list of courses, as well as adding, updating and deleting courses in the database.

 ## Technologies Used

 - Node.js
 - Express js
 - MongoDB/Mongoose
--

 ## Installation

 - Download or clone from Github